About the SCC

 The SCC Secretariat handles the daily case management, organization of events, producing publications etc.

 A Secretary General heads the SCC Secretariat, which has a multilingual staff of nine people.
-The cases are administered in English, Swedish, Russian, Spanish or German allotted to one of three divisions, each consisting of a legal counsel and a case administrator.
+The cases are administered in English, Swedish or Russian allotted to one of three divisions, each consisting of a legal counsel and a case administrator.
 Any other agreed language may of course be used in the arbitral proceedings before the tribunal, once it has been constituted.

 The Secretariat’s office is located in the centre of Stockholm on Brunnsgatan 2.